syspimp/deploy-workshop-workstation/README.md

 The defaults will be displayed in [brackets].
 Hit enter to accept.
 Press enter when ready

-Workshop Name [syspimp-workshop]:
-Workshop Type [windows]:
+Workshop Name [syspimp-workshop]: sears-catalog Workshop Type [windows]:
 Number of Students for this workshop [2]:
-Required: AWS DNS Zone to use [none]:
-Default Password for students [ansible123]:
+Required: AWS DNS Zone to use [none]: example.com Default Password for students [ansible123]:
 Do you want to autolaunch this workshop when tower is installed [yes]? (yes or no) Step 2 Done!